Insulating a crawl space

-Let’s talk about proper installation first.
-The new idea behind insulation in crawl space is to insulate between the inside and the outside of the home rather than insulating between the house in the crawl space.
+Let’s talk about insulating the crawl space.
+The newest idea in crawl space insulation is to insulate between the inside and the outside of the home rather than insulating between the house in the crawl space.
+This follows all best practices of building envelope energy efficiency.
 By preventing the cold air from entering the homes envelope you can better protect your home from heat loss.
-Installing insulation on the foundation walls will get you the greatest result for the cost and effort.
+Installing crawl space insulation on the foundation walls will get you the greatest result for the cost and effort, just like a basement.
 With that being said, it is my recommendation that you use extruded rigid polystyrene insulation rather than spray foam polyurethane insulation.
 The biggest reason I recommend rigid foam over spray foam is because of the amount of moisture the insulation will absorb.
 Rigid foam absorbs far less moisture than spray foam does.
 This means, better results for a longer period of time.
 The Achilles’ heel of all insulation is moisture.
-This is why fiberglass insulation should not be used in a moist environment like a crawl space, unless of course your crawl space is not a moist environment.
-The bottom line is everyone has an opinion.
-My opinion is backed by over 20 years in the building industry and seeing every other way to insulate a crawl space fail miserably.
+This is why fiberglass insulation should not be used in a moist environment like an unconditioned crawl space.

 Now, let’s talk about the other way to insulate your crawl space.
 Well maybe insulate isn’t the proper way to say it.
 It’s more of a preventative then it is a procedure.
-If you’re air-conditioning your home and you want to keep the cool air inside you won’t open all your windows.
+If you’re air-conditioning your home and you want to keep the cool air inside you wouldn’t open your windows for ventilation, you treat the air inside your home.
 The same is true in the opposite, if you’re heating your home you don’t open the windows and let the cold air in.
-When it comes to insulating a crawl space or preventing your crawl space from getting colder than you want the most effective way, even more than crawl space insulation, is to prevent the cold air from entering the crawl space.
-It is becoming well known and well excepted that the crawl space foundation vents cost far more harm than they were ever meant to prevent.
-Closing the event is simply not enough.
-The vent must be sealed in order to prevent the outside cold air from entering the crawl space.
-In fact, the best place to insulate in a crawl space is the foundation vents.
+When it comes to insulating a crawl space or preventing your crawl space from getting colder than you want, the most effective way, is to prevent the cold air from entering the crawl space.
+It is becoming well known that the crawl space foundation vents cause far more harm than they were ever meant to prevent.
+Closing the vents is simply not enough.
+The vents must be sealed in order to prevent the outside cold air from entering the crawl space.
+In fact, the number one thing you can do to lower your winter heating bills is to close the foundation vents.

 Properly insulating a crawl space and properly handling the foundation vents is critical to saving hundreds of dollars a year in heating costs.
-Choosing the proper insulation will give you years of effective service.
+Choosing the proper insulation will give you years of effective service and the best return on effort and cost.
 Correcting the problem with the foundation vents however, carries a much larger commitment.
-Your choices are: to seal your foundation vents before the winter every year and undo that work every spring or you seal the entire crawl space, permanently close the foundation vents, condition the crawl space and treated it as part of the house.
+Your choices are: to seal your foundation vents before the winter every year and undo that work every spring OR you seal the entire crawl space permanently which will allow the foundation vents to remain closed all year.
+Then you can condition the crawl space and treated it as part of the house, just like a basement.
 It’s your house and you always have final say, but the facts are in and a conditioned crawl space is far more efficient than one that is not.